 - Instagram – By promoting posts or stories within Instagram you are combining efforts with Facebook to promote on both platforms.

-- LinkedIn tends to be highly relevant with lawyers.
+- LinkedIn tends to be highly relevant to lawyers.
 Marketers can advertise through targeted message campaigns.
 (Related: The Law Firm Guide to LinkedIn Advertising eBook.)

 - Twitter is less used for paid advertising, but ads can still be effective.
 Twitter designs advertising programs around goals like awareness or follows.